 #2: Brussels Griffon – An Ewok Brought to Life

 The Brussels Griffon may look like it could only have come from the mind of a sci-fi writer, but their wizened and bearded faces are the results of concentrated breeding.
 The German Affenpinscher and Belgian street dog were originally bred together to create a perky and agile terrier that could excel at hunting for rats, but it would take the addition of Pugs into the breeding pool to shape the Griffon we know today.

 That dog is defined by having a personality as vibrant as its appearance.
 Bright, chipper, and sometimes bossy, these dogs can also be loud barkers.
 Good training is a sensible necessity for keeping their dominating and territorial tendencies at bay.
 Though physically active, they can be just fine with a small yard.
-But as a highly sociable breed, the Brussels griffon needs a lot of human companionships, or ideally another dog to keep them company.
+But as a highly sociable breed, the Brussels Griffon needs a lot of human companionship or ideally another dog to keep them company.

 #1: Xoloitzcuintli — A Hairless Dog Dating Back to the Aztecs

 If you thought Mexican hairless dogs were simply a reference to hairless Chihuahuas, it’s time you met the Xoloitzcuintli.
 The former is caused by an associated health issue, while the latter is the result of a genetic abnormality that also causes these small dogs to not have molars.
 This exotic breed was once believed by the Aztecs to serve as a guide to the underworld, but today they’re more likely to serve as a cuddling companion.
 While their alert nature makes them great guard dogs, they’re generally mild and loving dogs.
 Though generally healthy, caregivers need to monitor their exposure to direct sunlight thanks to their lack of fur.